Skip to main content Skip to navigation

 I sit on the Advisory Board for a Wiley Digital Archives project on the collections of the British Association for the Advancement of Science.

-I develop teaching resources for GCSE science subjects in order to present a more diverse curriculum.
-I continue to work with the London Borough of Hammersmith and Fulham and Leeds City Council (with Dr Arjan Gosal) on projects related to science curricula.
+I develop teaching resources for GCSE and A-Level science subjects in order to present a more diverse curriculum, recently collaborating with the London Borough of Hammersmith and Fulham and Leeds City Council (with Dr Arjan Gosal).

 I also provide policy recommendations and have submitted evidence to the Science and Technology Committee of the UK Parliament.